dottorconti/hido/firmware/QUICK_START.md

 4. Look for "STM32 Human Interface Device"

 ### No Response (JVS Mode)
-1. Check RS485 wiring (swap D and /D if needed)
+1. Check RS485 wiring (swap A and B if needed)
-2. Verify sense line voltage (should be 2.5V when ready)
+2. Verify sense line voltage (should be ~3.3V when ready)
 3. Confirm baud rate: 115200 8N1
 4. Test with loopback (short TX to RX)